hansonkd/puff/readme.md

 ```

 Use Puff everywhere in your Django app.
 Even create Django management commands that use Rust!

+See [puff-py repo](https://github.com/hansonkd/puff-py) for a more complete Django example.

 ## Puff ♥ Graphql